danatal29/Bridezilla_NLP/README.md

     Detailed setup instructions for LangGraph can be found [here](#).
     Detailed setup instructions for Llama 3 can be found [here](#).

-## Usage

-To use the Bridezilla_NLP project, follow these steps:

-1. **Scrape Reviews:** Use the agent to scrape reviews from Google for the two businesses you want to compare.
-2. **Summarize Reviews:** The agent will summarize the scraped reviews.
-3. **Analyze Reviews:** Insert the summarized reviews into the Llama 3 model to analyze and compare the unique aspects of each business.

-Example usage:

-    ```python
-    from langgraph import LangGraph
-    from llama3 import Llama3

-    # Define the scrape and summarize functions
-    def scrape_function(url):
-        # Implement scraping logic here
-        pass

-    def summarize_function(reviews):
-        # Implement summarization logic here
-        pass

-    # Initialize the agent with LangGraph
-    agent = LangGraph(scrape_function, summarize_function)

-    # Scrape and summarize reviews
-    reviews_summary = agent.process(url1, url2)

-    # Analyze reviews with Llama 3
-    analysis = Llama3.analyze(reviews_summary)
-    print(analysis)
-    ```

 ## Project Structure

     ```bash